 Feed your microbes – Eat fewer sugary foods and refined carbohydrates, and make fruits, vegetables and fiber staples in your diet.
 A varied, healthy diet is better for you, your kids and your microbiota.

-Avoid unnecessary antibiotics – Antibiotics are important medications, but they should be used only when necessary, especially during pregnancy and in a baby’s first year of life; discuss any concerns with your doctor.
+Avoid unnecessary antibiotics – Antibiotics are important medications, but they should be used only when necessary.
+This is especially the case during pregnancy and in a baby’s first year of life.
+Discuss any concerns you have with your doctor.
 Also opt for antibiotic-free meats, and, in most situations, skip the antimicrobial soaps and sanitizers.

 Go for a natural birth – Sometimes a cesarean is unavoidable, but during a vaginal delivery, babies get what Finlay calls a “big gulp” of microbes on their way out.
 If a C-section is a must, ask your doctor about “seeding” – that is, swabbing infants with vaginal secretions from the mother to achieve a similar effect.

-Breastfeed your baby – Mothers’ breast milk is packed with nutrients as well as “good” microbes that help babies develop diverse microbiota, which in turn help protect kids against everything from asthma to obesity.
+Breastfeed your baby – Mothers’ breast milk is packed with nutrients as well as “good” microbes that help babies develop diverse microbiota.
+Those microbes in turn help protect kids against everything from asthma to obesity.
 Finlay recommends breast-feeding for the first year and “ideally until 2 years old,” while also starting solid foods at four to seven months.

 Get a dog – Multiple studies have shown that having a dog in the home can decrease a child’s risk of asthma.
 However, don’t go this route if there’s already a dog allergy in the home.
 If you don’t own a dog, have your kids visit with a dog you know – and don’t fear the odd lick!